curiousoffice/playbook/README.rst

 Rate
 ----

 We price projects at a per person, per hour rate.
-We consult a minimum of 32 hours per week.
+We work a minimum of 32 hours per week.
 We use the same rate for designers and developers.
 The work required for each week dictates which skills are needed.
 The number of people needed determines the cost and how much gets done.
-During the process of explaining our billing, we sometimes tell potential clients "time and materials" is the same as hiring an employee for their annual time except there's less risk to them because:
+During the process of explaining our billing, we sometimes tell potential clients "time and materials" is the same as hiring an employee for their annual time with less risk to them because:

 - Our team is experienced.
-We've interviewed hundreds candidates in order to find the talented group of people we work with today.
+We've interviewed hundreds of candidates in order to find the talented group of people we work with today
 - We've worked together on projects before.
-We have "a way" of doing things.
+We have "a way" of doing things
-- Short projects require less money.
+- Short projects require less money
-- Our time is predictable (32 hours/week) and consistent.
+- Our time is predictable (32 hours/week) and consistent
-- We can quickly rotate in a new team member if someone gets sick, leaves the company, or is ready to rotate to a new project.
+- We can quickly rotate in a new team member if someone gets sick, leaves the company, or is ready to rotate to a new project

 Clients always know what is happening via access to the project management system (JIRA), chat room (Slack), version control system (Gitlab), and ongoing